jross365/Invoke-7Zip/.github/README.md

 #### **-EncryptHeaderOn**
 If specified, the archive header will be encrypted along with the archive contents.

+### -Xz Parameters
+There are no additional parameters to be specified with the *-Xz* parameter.

+### -Tar Parameters
+There are no additional parameters to be specified with the *-Tar* parameter.

 ## Help
 Notes and comments regarding all things involving the word "help"